The Super Mario Bros. Movie: Sequel

-Spin-offs
+Proposed spin-offs

 Multiple voice actors have expressed interest in spin-offs based on their characters.
 In February 2022, Charlie Day expressed interest in reprising his role as Luigi in a Luigi's Mansion film and reiterated his interest in March 2023.
 That same month, Anya Taylor-Joy expressed interest in a possibility of a spin-off film revolving around Princess Peach.

-In April 2023, Seth Rogen expressed interest in Donkey Kong Country forming the basis of future works, stating it created "a lot of opportunity" for a spin-off film.
+In April 2023, Seth Rogen expressed interest in Donkey Kong Country (1994) forming the basis of future works, stating it created "a lot of opportunity" for a spin-off film.
 On July 13, 2025, a copyright registration for "Untitled Donkey Kong Project" was filed by Nintendo and Universal.

+In April 2026, following the release of The Super Mario Galaxy Movie, Miyamoto stated that there were no plans for a crossover film based on the Super Smash Bros. video game series, saying "I'll say that unlike something like Super Smash Bros., I don't think you'll have a situation [where] all Nintendo characters would be joining."